LensCherry vs StudioShot: AI Photo Comparison (2026)

 StudioShot wins on simplicity.
 Pick a pack, upload your photos, wait for results.
 There's almost no learning curve.
 If you want headshots with minimal friction, StudioShot makes it very easy.

 LensCherry has more features, which means a slightly steeper learning curve.
-That said, the core headshot flow is straightforward: upload 3-6 selfies, train your model, and start generating.
+That said, the core headshot flow is straightforward: upload 3-6 selfies, create your model, and start generating.
 Quick Shots is even simpler.
 Just one photo and 30 seconds.

 This is one of the biggest differences between the two tools.